ITfoxtec/FoxIDs/docs/foxids-inside.md

 ![FoxIDs structure](images/structure.svg)

 > FoxIDs support unlimited tenants.
 Unlimited environments in a tenant.
-Unlimited users and unlimited authentication methods and application registrations in a environment.
+Unlimited users in a environment.

 ## Limitations